yoonhaK/NBA_Winner_Prediction/README.md

 ## Explanatory Data Analysis

 I looked at the distributions of the data with histograms and the value counts for the various categorical variables using pivot tables.
-I also looked pair graphs abd correlation matrix to see the correlation.
+I also looked pair graphs and correlation matrix to see the correlation.
 With these graphs, I selected some predict variables.
 Below are a few highlights.

 <p float="left">